bclehmann/RegexCompiler/README.md

 ## Building

 Ensure you have LLVM installed (or compile it yourself, though note that this takes several hours even on powerful hardware).
-If you go down the route of compiling LLVM yourself I highly recommend you ensure that ninja is your configured build system in cmake, it will make compilation significantly faster (though still quite slow).
+If you go down the route of compiling LLVM yourself I highly recommend you ensure that Ninja is your configured build system in cmake, it will make compilation significantly faster (though still quite slow).

 On Linux it may be preinstalled or available easily within your package manager.
 On Windows I recommend going to https://github.com/vovkos/llvm-package-windows, as the LLVM github repo only provides
 LLVM-based tools like clang and binaries for the LLVM-C API, not the C++ API used by this project.
 I have not tried building this on MacOS but I don't anticipate any problems.